www-Ye/ChatDocuFlow/README.md

 * Natural language similarity search for papers (query=[xxx])

-* question-answering after entering the paper (questions are answered chunk by chunk and then summarized)
+* conversational question-answering after entering the paper (questions are answered chunk by chunk and then summarized)

-* Chunk-level question-answering (directly using natural language dialogue to locate the corresponding chunk in the article and engage in question-answering)
+* Chunk-level conversational question-answering (directly using natural language dialogue to locate the corresponding chunk in the article and engage in conversational question-answering)

 To be added: